apache/spark/docs/sql-ref-ansi-compliance.md

 * Non-reserved keywords: Same definition as the one when the ANSI mode enabled.
 * Strict-non-reserved keywords: A strict version of non-reserved keywords, which can not be used as table alias.

-By default, both `spark.sql.ansi.enabled` and `spark.sql.ansi.enforceReservedKeywords` are false.
+By default, `spark.sql.ansi.enforceReservedKeywords` is false.

 Below is a list of all the keywords in Spark SQL.